chef-boneyard/chef-rfc/universe-endpoint.md

   https://chef-server.example.org/organizations/org_name/universe

-**DISCUSSION:** BASE_SERVER_URL/cookbooks/_universe could be used instead and is consistent with other non-RESTful APIs.

 Assuming the request meets all authentication and authorization requirements, the server responds with a JSON document containing the list of all cookbooks, their available versions, and the dependencies of